-You’ve crafted the perfect email for your next email marketing campaign.
-Complete with an attention grabbing subject line, compelling copy, and irresistible call-to-action.
-You’re positive click rates will be through the roof!
-Unfortunately however, you find out your email campaign has been filtered as spam and sent to the junk folder, or it’s been dropped by the Internet Service Provider.
+You’ve crafted the perfect email for your next marketing campaign... complete with an attention grabbing subject line, compelling copy, and an irresistible call-to-action.
+Your positive click rates will be through the roof!
+Unfortunately, your email campaign winds up filtered as spam, sent to the junk folders, or dropped by the Internet Service Provider.
 You may have been stopped by a content (or spam) filter!

 What is a content filter?

 Some industries’ email content result in higher-than-average spam complaints, which negatively affects deliverability for the rest of our customers.
-In order to mitigate this risk, we do not allow these industries.
+To mitigate this risk, Keap does not contract with these industries.

-Your domain health plays a large role in your overall email reputation which factors into your inbox placement.
-Your email reputation, similar to your credit score, is created by your habitual email marketing practices just like how your credit score is determined by your financial practices.
+Your domain health plays a large role in your overall email reputation, which can factor into your inbox placement.
+Your email reputation, similar to your credit score, is created by your email marketing practices.
+This is similar in concept to how your credit score is determined by your financial practices.
 Prior to purchasing a house or car, you would check your credit score to ensure you’re in good standing.
-The same is true for launching an email campaign; check your domain health first.
+The same is true for launching an email campaign.
+Check your domain health first using the following steps:

 Did you know the links included in the body of your email are checked as well?
 While you’re checking your domain health in MxToolbox (above), check all the links in the email as well.

-It makes sense with the history of spam that the email industry has been able to curate a list of key words that trigger spam complaints more often than others.
+Over time, the email industry has compiled a list of key words that trigger spam complaints more often than others.
 Even if you use one of these words in a legitimate email that your recipients expect and want, it can still contribute to the possibility that your email will be marked as spam.

 Examples of Spammy Words:

-Check out this list of The Most Common Spam Words.
+Check out The Most Common Spam Words (updated for 2021)

 Make it easy for people to unsubscribe!
 Don’t attempt to hide the unsubscribe link by adding extra spacing.
-If your recipients cannot find the opt-out link they will resort to reporting the email as spam -- which is even worse.
-History of increased complaint rates can also decrease your email reputation.
+If your recipients cannot find the opt-out link they will resort to reporting the email as spam.
+This can contribute to complaint rates that can damage your email reputation.

 Some filters can be triggered based on the formatting or images within the email.
 A couple recommendations: